 - Mandatory Indoor Time: Keep them strictly indoors for at least 4–6 weeks.

-- Establish New Routine: Use the confinement period to build positive associations with the new home.
+- Establish New Routine: Use the confinement period to build positive associations with the new home (play, treats, attention in the new space).

 Recognizing Stress: Normal vs. Concerning